Medic314/Light-Brite/README.md

 I tried to save to a .txt file, but any solution i could find / come up with would be so comedically tedious and inefficient that i just asked ai... and it used json... thats 2 for the count on my internal fight with AI use, my Mr. Hyde is showing GAH

+Added conways flawlessly, im so cool im so awesome im so cool

+Added animations, with a seperate saving schema for them.
+Using ai again however...
+BUT EVERYTHING that isnt JSON SAVING was made by MEE!!!